 The HIV (human immunodeficiency virus) causes AIDS (acquired immunodeficiency syndrome).
 An HIV-positive mother can transmit the virus to her baby during birth and through breastfeeding.
 With medication, a Caesarean section, and avoidance of breastfeeding, the risk of transmission goes down.

 Other blood tests

 These screen for infections like Toxoplasmosis and Cytomegalovirus (TORCHES), and for genetic disorders like cystic fibrosis, sickle cell disease and Tay-Sachs Disease.
 These tests may also be done depending on the mother’s ethnic background and medical history, says Dr Quek Swee Chong, consultant obstetrician & gynaecologist at ASC Clinic for Women, Gleneagles Medical Centre.

-(See also: Do you Really Need to go for Prenatal Classes?)
+(See also: Prenatal Classes: Do you Really Need Them?)